Xfinity Mobile, a low-cost cell phone service provider that runs on Verizon’s network, requires that you have Comcast internet service to sign up.

 This fee didn’t go into effect right away.
 I moved in the middle of April, but it took until July to show up on my bill.

-One day I was reviewing the FAQ page on Xfinity Mobile’s website and saw that the line access fee was going up to $20, not $10.
+One day I was reviewing the FAQ page on Xfinity Mobile’s website and saw that the line access fee was not $10 anymore — it’s $25 a month per line.

 Here’s an excerpt from that FAQ page:

-To be clear, this fee is only charged to customers like me who cancel Comcast internet service.
+To be clear, this fee is only charged to customers who cancel Xfinity internet service.

 In addition to the line access fee, you can’t add new lines to your account if you’ve discontinued internet service and decide to keep Xfinity Mobile.